Autonomobile/AutoPylot/docs/autopylot/actuators.md

 actuator = Actuator(actuator_type="serial")
 actuator.update()
 ```

-If selected, the SerialActuator class will be instantiated and will be updated at every `actuator.update()` call.
+At every `actuator.update()` call, the steering and throttle output in the memory will be sent to the Arduino, making the car move.

 ### Actuator
 This actuator is useful if we want to control our car in the simulator.
 It can be selected using the ACTUATOR_TYPE = "sim" option. \